 clear_tags Clear all tags.

 tag <filename> Tag specified file.

 untag <filename> Untag specified file.

-select <filename> Move pointer to file.
+change_panel Switch between panels.

-change_panel Switch between panels. cd <path> Change directory.
+cd <path> Change directory.

 If the first letter of the instruction is in lower case it operates on the current panel.
 If the letter is in upper case the instruction operates on the other panel.
 The additional letters must be in lower case.
 Instructions must be separated by exactly one space, tab or newline.
 The instructions don't work in the Info, Tree and Quick views.
 The first error causes the rest to be ignored.